anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Profile Extensions

-While the RDAP extension mechanism was created to extend RDAP queries and/or responses, some RDAP extensions do neither but instead signal server policy (for example, specifying the conditions of use for existing response structures).
-These types of RDAP extensions are often called "profiles".
+While the RDAP extension mechanism was created to extend RDAP queries and/or responses, extensions can also be used to signal server policy (for example, specifying the conditions of use for existing response structures).
+Extensions that are primarily about signalling server policy are often called "profiles".

 # Extension Versioning